DOOMustard/StardewValley-NPCMapLocations-Addon/README.md

 You can skip step 2 if you need.
 It is only there to make the map display tooltips for locations when you highlight different parts of the map.
 Since I don't want it to show tooltips for mods that I don't have I didn't include this by default.
 NPCMapLocations ignores the data for mods you don't have in the other cases

-These mods may not be fully completed as I have only implemented the locations which I have reached in my playthough or found other people's implementations for because Stardew Valley Expanded is used as a base, some locations may need to be adjusted if you don't have it installed
+These mods may not be fully completed as I have only implemented the locations which I have reached in my playthough or found other people's implementations for.

-currently implemented mods which change the map:
+Because Stardew Valley Expanded is used as a base, some locations may need to be adjusted if you don't have it installed

+mods that have tooltips:

     -Stardew Valley Expanded
     -Ridgeside Village

+currently implemented mods which change the map:

     -Walk to the Desert
     -Garden Village
     -East Scarpe